pixeru/MMD-BoneRenamer/readme.md

 ## Known Limitations

+- Only Japanese MMD to English MMD conversion has been thoroughly tested
+- Other format conversions are experimental and may not work correctly
 - Online translation requires additional package installation
 - Some very specific or custom bone names may not be recognized
 - Complex bone hierarchies might need manual adjustment after renaming

 ## Contributing

 Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+Help with testing and verifying other format conversions would be particularly welcome.

 ## License